aspose-font/Aspose.Font-Documentation/net/developer-guide/using-glyph-objects/_index.md

 Glyph identifiers [*GlyphId*](https://reference.aspose.com/font/net/aspose.font.glyphs/glyphid/) can be of two types: integer or string.
 These *GlyphId* data types are linked with such glyph characteristics as glyph index and glyph name correspondingly.

 Also, each glyph has an index equal to its numbering in the font.
-An important moment is that the numbering starts not from 1 but from 0.
+An important moment is that the numbering starts not from 1 but from 0 so if a font contains of 15 glyphs, they have Glyph IDs 0–14.

 The glyphs usually also have glyph names which are brief ASCII text labels without spaces.
+For example, the glyph name for symbol “+” is “plus”.

 So the data type `integer` corresponds with such a characteristic of the glyph as glyph index, and the data type `string` corresponds with the name of the glyph.
 Each glyph of a font represents the image of the symbol which this glyph is associated with so the glyph is linked not only to its identifier but to the unique code corresponding to this symbol.